 And that’s another thing; your grass.
 Along with your other garden perennials, it is protected under the soil as the contractor works and moves back and forth with your fence installation.
 So you won’t have to deal with any patchy, destroyed sections of lawn, which might mar your shiny garden debut in the spring.
 That will not do.

-While we’re on the topic of convenience, having your fence installed in the winter means you’ll probably not have to wait as long before the contractor can start on your project.
+While we’re on the topic of convenience, having your fence installed in the winter means you’ll probably not have to wait as long as in the summer months before the contractor can start on your fence installation project.
 Not only that, but the actual time it takes to have your fence installed will be much quicker because the contractor won’t be stretched thin between numerous other jobs.

 Oh, and also, a winter fence installation won’t interfere with all your spring and summer outdoor activities.
 By the time they come around, your fence is up, and you can rest easy while the kids, pets and other loved ones spend their time outside.